How to Make Pasta Salad

 You can do this step ahead of time if you like, although you may want to toss your noodles in a small amount of dressing if you’re cooking them more than a day in advance.
 This helps to keep them from sticking together.

-Pro Tip: Have some fun with your pasta shapes!
+Pro tip: Have some fun with your pasta shapes!
 Some of our favorites are shells, macaroni, tortellini, bow ties and spiral rotini.
 These shapes all work with a variety of dressings, from vinaigrettes to creamy dressings like ranch or Caesar.
 Traditional pasta shapes like linguine, fettuccine and spaghetti also work, but you’ll want to pair them with a slippery vinaigrette dressing.
-(Here’s a complete list of all the pasta shapes.)

 Step 2: Combine the ingredients